52zss0ra/ObsidianSuperVault/ObsidianVault/bosworth-richard-1998.md

 anti-anti fascist orthodoxy of 90s sought to blot out the anti-fascist rhetoric of: never again, that was too violent + horrible. because they kind of want to adopt that control.

 to get a wider understanding of how diff groups experienced fascism, turn away from De Felice's culturalist approach

+//COMMENT IN RETROSPECT: each chapter tackles some other theme + he just outlines what a bunch of ppl thought on that issue, sometimes evaluating. basic stuff really no bother